New Jersey Tae Kwon Do emphasizes tradition and respect, with a focus on practical self defense.

 For practical use in self-defense, Tae Kwon Do is the most effective of all martial arts in the world.

-Members (adults, college students, teens, tweens, and children, men and women) of our studio learn how to use techniques for blocking or breaking an attacker's grip, and how to place forceful kicks and punches that can disable an assailant.
+Members (adults, college students, teens, tweens, and children, regardless of gender and sex) of our studio learn how to use techniques for blocking or breaking an attacker's grip, and how to place forceful kicks and punches that can disable an assailant.

 In addition to hand techniques, kicks and punches, members practice traditional combinations of movements, or forms, that teach balance and coordination.
 At the advanced level, they learn free-form sparring, which reveals the artful beauty, the intellectual challenge and the thrill of Tae Kwon Do.